urban-eriksson/RRT-RRTstar-RRTu/README.md

-# RRT, RRTstar and RRT-u
+# RRT, RRT-star, and RRT-u
-Animations for showing how RRT and RRT-star works
+Animations for showing how RRT, RRT-star, and RRT-u works

 ## RRT ##